-Although BMC is not aware of any instances of misuse of any patient information, we recommend that our patients take advantage of the complimentary services that are being offered.
-Instructions on how to activate these services are included in the materials enclosed with this letter.
-We also encourage our patients to remain vigilant and review the enclosed addendum titled "Additional Important Information" outlining additional steps you can take to help protect your information.
+Although NJBS is not aware of any instances of misuse of any patient information, we recommend that our patients take advantage of the complimentary services that are being offered.
+To enroll, please call 1-833-774-1217 or visit https://app.idx.us/account-creation/protect.
+Please note the deadline to enroll in these services is July 7, 2022.
+We also encourage our patients to remain vigilant and review the enclosed addendum titled "Additional Important Information" outlining additional steps you can take to protect your information.